-- 2. Schedule a Strategic Meeting quarterly in the months of February, May, August and November, on the following Wednesday of the Ordinary Council Meeting; and - 3.
+- 2. Schedule a Strategic Meeting quarterly in the months of February, May, August and November, on the fourth Wednesday of the month; and 2.
+Enderso that all mostings are to commonce at 5:20pm - 3.
 Endorse that all meetings are to commence at 5:30pm.